 3.2.3.
 SAT3

 3.2.3.1.
-Fill the transwell with approximately 150 L of liquid (e.g. microbubble suspension or water control).
+Fill the transwell with approximately 150 L of liquid (e.g. MB suspension or water control).

 3.2.3.2.
 Form the cell exposure compartment by carefully sealing the transwell with a rubber plug, removing any overflow liquid with a clean paper towel or wipe.
 Before use in experiments with live cells, sterilize the rubber plug.